 Some of this work happens in moments of conflict.
 On college campuses, people collide in ways that can lead to explosive moments.
 Those clashes are painful because they lead to disagreement, misunderstanding, and opposing needs.
 But those are the moments where learning and community growth happen.
 Students ask hard questions, develop empathy, and push each other to be better people while pushing their college to be a better place.

 3. The power of networking:

 When students select a college, they are welcomed into a network of alumni, parents, and local community members.
 These relationships are important sources of internships, externships, job connections, and lifelong mentors.
-At Denison, like many liberal arts colleges, we are paying far more attention to creating more intentional pathways for these interactions to take place.
-Students hear the life stories of alumni and others, which is a powerful way to inspire students while also transmitting lessons learned, both small and large.
+At Denison, like many liberal arts colleges, we are paying far more attention to creating more intentional pathways for these interactions.
+Students hear the life stories of alumni and others, which is a powerful way to inspire students while transmitting small and large lessons.

-Research by the Gallup Organization found that college success depends on Students having a professor who made them excited about learning;
+Research by the Gallup Organization found that college success depends on Students having a professor who makes them excited about learning;

 - Professors who cared about them as a person;

 - A mentor who encouraged them to pursue their goals and dreams;